samhohcm/RobotArm-Motors-Worksheet/index.md

         </div>

         <br>

-        ```python
-          # Our test microbit program
-          # tip: some of this code might already be in your online python editor when you load it!

-          # Import this library so we can talk to the microbit
-          from microbit import *

-          # Loop for ever (infinite loop)
-          while True:
-              display.scroll('Hello, awesome person!') # What did you see on the screen?
-              display.show(Image.HEART)
-              sleep(2000)
-        ```

         <p>"display.scroll" is a <b>function</b> that lets you display a scrolling line of text, and "display.show" is a function that lets you show a small picture!
 How do you think you can change what shows on the screen?</p>